 FireHydrant will create tickets in a single project, that can be specified right within the JIRA configuration settings.

-You're now ready to create action items and follow-ups in FireHydrant and sync them to Jira.
+You're now ready to create tickets & action items in FireHydrant and sync them to Jira.

 Note: we do not support required custom fields at this time.
 If you'd like to experiment with our integration, create a new project without the required custom fields.
 Please reach out to us using the speech bubble at the bottom right corner of the page to share your use-cases of required fields.